AnyLog-co/documentation/08- Blockchain & Metadata/03-1 Blockchain Full Circle.md

 # Blockchain: Full Circle

+As covered in the previous sections, the process by which nodes communicate with a an actual blockchain ledger versus a metadata / master node differs only by the connectivity process itself.

-As covered in [Blockchain Connectivity](02-%20Blockchain%20Connectivity.md), a node operates identically regardless of which global ledger backs it — the difference is only in the connection details.
-This page walks the full loop once, start to finish, showing the Master/Metadata node path and the real blockchain platform path side by side at each step, using the actual logic from AnyLog's [deployment-scripts](https://github.com/AnyLog-co/deployment-scripts) repo (`node-deployment/`), trimmed down for readability.
+This page walks the full loop once, start to finish, showing the Master/Metadata node path and the real blockchain platform path side by side at each step, using the actual logic from AnyLog's [deployment-scripts](https://github.com/AnyLog-co/deployment-scripts) repo
+(`node-deployment/`), trimmed down for readability.
 The full scripts handle considerably more edge-case branching (DNS, overlay networks, auth) than shown here — follow the links at each step for the complete version.